AurelienBesnier/cppgen.sh/README.md

 cppgen.sh <file 1> <file 2> <file 3> ...
 ```

-This script also generate a `main.cpp` file with all of the header file included
+This script also generate a `main.cpp` file with all of the headers file included and a `Makefile`.